alvarj84/monitor-demo/README.md

 time="2023-02-27T21:07:40Z" level=info msg="Providing metrics at :9121/metrics"
 ```

-6. Check you can see the integration dashboards in Monitor.
+## 6. Check the integration dashboards in Monitor.

+After the integration is configured, Sysdig will give more dashboards templates for monitoring internal application's metrics.

-7. Login to DB's pod and execute a load test with pgbench:
+## 7. Login to DB's pod and execute a load test with pgbench:

+In order to simulate real application usage, login to the Postgres's pod and execute a load test with pgbench.

 ```
-% pgbench -h localhost -p 5432 -U postgres -i -s 100 -c 100 -j 100 -T 60 postgres
+% pgbench -h localhost -p 5432 -U postgres -i -s 1000 -c 1000 -j 100 -T 60 postgres
 ```

+## 8. Navigate to the following Dashboards:

+- PostgreSQL Database Details
+- PostgreSQL Instance Health
+- Node Status & Performance
+- Workload Status & Performance

+Notice the changes in the applications performance after running pgbench.

-7. Create a notification channel.
+## 9. Create a notification channel.

+Enable at least 1 notification channel that will be used for the alert creation.

-8. Create an alert using the notification channel.
+## 10. Create an alert.

+From some of the dashboards that are showing more activity create an alert and send it to a notification channel.